-Naturally the climate has changed in all parts of the world many times over the history of the earth — once Antarctica was a tropical jungle — and many animals as well as humans have had to adapt, and quickly, to the warming or cooling of their local environment.
+Naturally, the climate has changed in all parts of the world many times over the history of the earth.
+At one point, Antarctica was a tropical jungle, for example.
+Many animals, as well as humans, have had to quickly adapt to the warming or cooling of their local environment.

 But the speed at which the last Ice Age ended and the rise of the wetlands and trees that resulted from it was too precipitate for the great land animals to be able to cope with, as their endless grasslands eventually became forests and lakes.

-The last woolly mammoths strode the Earth approximately 4,000 years ago, on Wrangel Island in Russia, off the northwest coast of Alaska — and now, scientists have finally been able to pinpoint how their species became extinct.
+The last woolly mammoths strode the Earth approximately 4,000 years ago on Wrangel Island in Russia off the northwest coast of Alaska.
+Now, scientists have finally been able to pinpoint how their species became extinct.

-Yes, it is true that ancient peoples and not-so-ancient peoples who lived fairly recently coexisted with the giants, sometimes taking them down with weapons, using their bones and tusks for a range of things including shelters, harpoons and even musical instruments,
+It is true that both ancient and more modern peoples who lived fairly recently coexisted with the giants, sometimes taking them down with weapons using their bones and tusks for a range of things including shelters, harpoons, and even musical instruments.

-A flute carved out of a mammoth bone 30,000 years ago was found recently by archaeologists.
-Artistic representations of woolly mammoths have been found on cave walls as well.
-Clearly, humans and mammoths go way back together.
+A flute carved out of a mammoth bone approximately 30,000 years ago was recently found by archaeologists.
+Artistic representations of woolly mammoths have been found on cave walls, as well.
+Clearly, humans and mammoths go way back.

-Woolly mammoths evolved from the species Mammuthus subplanifrons in the early Pliocene era, from 5.333 million years ago to 2.58 million years ago.
+Woolly mammoths evolved from the species Mammuthus subplanifrons in the early Pliocene era about 5.333 to 2.58 million years ago.
 Its closest relative that still exists is the Asian elephant.

-As the species thrived, populations expanded over all the northern hemisphere of the earth, from Eastern Canada all the way through the continent to Western Europe via the land bridge in what is now the Bering Strait.
+As the species thrived, populations expanded throughout the northern hemisphere of the earth from Eastern Canada all the way through the continent to Western Europe via the land bridge in what is now the Bering Strait.

-Naturally, over these vast expanses of Earth and over this stretch of time, there were multiple changes in climate — even almost complete reversals of it — with which the mammoths had to contend.
-But somehow they managed to survive and adapt to the world that was changing around them.
+Naturally, over these vast expanses of Earth and over this stretch of time, there were multiple changes in climate—even almost complete reversals of it—with which the mammoths had to contend.
+However, somehow they managed to survive and adapt to the changing world around them.

-But during the Summers, as the snows receded, small shrubs, flowers and vast plains of grass were plentiful fodder for the gigantic animals.
-Scientists even speculate that they used their oversized tusks to shovel snow away from their food sources and may have even been able to use their powerful tusks to uproot the toughest grasses during the long Winters, as reported in Science Daily.
+Nevertheless, during the summers as snows receded, small shrubs, flowers and vast plains of grass were plentiful fodder for the gigantic animals.
+Scientists even speculate that they used their oversized tusks to shovel snow away from their food sources and may have even been able to use them to uproot the toughest grasses during the long winters, as reported in Science Daily.

 Indeed, the animals may have grown as large as they did (the size of double decker buses) because they needed huge stomachs to digest the enormous quantities of grass that they ate to survive.